 Now, the question is how to reproduce these 3 or 4 errors:

 According to Steve, these errors were observed only from spot instances.

 And also per Steve, t1.micro is the only free instance type that is supported by spot instance

 but with one condition that I need to select paravirtualized image.

 All our fermi image is exclusively hvm.

 I need to use paravirt image that is provided by Amazon.

 I will then submit around 500 t1.micro instances in RnD account and see if

 this new condor provides proper ReasonCode and ReasonSubCode for EC2-related erros.

-#6 Updated by HyunWoo Kim over 3 years ago
+#6 Updated by HyunWoo Kim about 4 years ago

 After I upgraded condor to 8.5.5 in Factory, I discovered that Factory does not receive classad from Frontend properly.